d95lee/Compass/README.md

 <br>
 - Itineraries
-  - Users are able to Like/Follow/Favorite the itineraries they are interested in
+  - Users can Like/Follow/Favorite the itineraries they are interested in
 <br>
 <br>